 Mailers who are USPS Informed Delivery service( and their Informed Delivery App) participants can supplement their digital mailpiece with a clickable and interactive color image in addition to grayscale images.
 To access the digital content of the mailer, you can click on the ride-along or the Learn More button.

-How does Informed Delivery (or Informed Delivery Apps) work?
+How does Informed Delivery Apps work?

 Whenever you are about to receive items with USPS Tracking (inclusive of Certified Mail and Registered Mail), you will be able to check the delivery status of these items.
 You can also leave USPS Delivery Instructions, manage the notifications of your parcels and reschedule their redelivery if you happen to miss them earlier.